 Change is difficult.
 As you consider digital transformation, is your board of directors and your leadership supportive?
 Are they driving the change, or is it coming from the grassroots?
 How might you structure your organization for digital optimization?
 Do you have internal digital experts to help internal staff or, possibly, customers and members who may not be as comfortable with digital technology?
 Are your recruitment and training programs developing needed digital talent?

 When evaluating your company and gauging its ability to evolve digitally, consider:

 You want to create an environment in which leaders are aligned, accountable and action oriented.
 But you also want to build a support staff that can facilitate your digital transformation.

 5. Understand Your Customers Through Data and Analysis

 Customer or member data aggregation may sometimes be a struggle, but you can’t understand your consumers without it.
 Take a hard look at how you’re handling this now.
 Do you segment your consumers by demographics, lifecycle or product mix?
 How do you see your digital services aligning with your customer segments and their preferences?

 While defining your segmentation strategy, look closely at:

-As you do that, keep in mind that while digital data, technology and processes are foundational to a successful transformation, your people are just as important.
 When you implement a common methodology to access and manage information, the people in your organization can provide insights and intelligence that lead to empowered decision making across the entire enterprise.